-The Water Body Records Review Report (Hatch Ltd., 2012a) and Water Body Site Investigations Report (Hatch Ltd., 2012b) confirmed that the solar panel Project location will be 30 m away from the average annual high water mark of a tributary of Munroe Creek and an Unnamed watercourse (Figure 1.1).
-The average annual high water mark boundaries, as determined during the site investigation, and the proposed Project Location are shown in Figure 1.1.
-The proposed distribution line will cross or be located within 120 m of 38 waterbodies, including 37 permanent or intermittent watercourses and 1 lake (Figures 1.2 and 1.3).
+The Water Body Records Review Report (Hatch Ltd., 2012a) and Water Body Site Investigations Report (Hatch Ltd., 2012b) confirmed that the Project will be constructed between 30 and 120 m away from the average annual high water mark of Munroe Creek, an unnamed Tributary of Munroe Creek and an intermittent stream on the property on which the solar panel Project Location is located (i.e., Watercourse A) (Figure 1.1).
+The average annual high water mark boundaries of these waterbodies, as determined during the site investigation, and the proposed solar panel Project location are shown in Figure 1.1.
+The proposed access road and connection line from the Martins Meadows Solar Project to the adjoining facility will both cross Munroe Creek within different corridors (Figure 1.1).

+The proposed distribution line from the facility to the interconnection will cross or be located within 120 m of 38 waterbodies, including 37 permanent or intermittent watercourses and 1 lake (Figures 1.2 and 1.3), depending on the final route selected.